Clark Capital Management Group Inc. Has $26.98 Million Holdings in EMCOR Group, Inc. (NYSE:EME)

 Clark Capital Management Group Inc. boosted its stake in shares of EMCOR Group, Inc. (NYSE:EME) by 2.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 218,988 shares of the construction company’s stock after purchasing an additional 5,647 shares during the quarter.
 Clark Capital Management Group Inc. owned 0.40% of EMCOR Group worth $26,977,000 at the end of the most recent quarter.

-Other large investors also recently added to or reduced their stakes in the company.
-Van ECK Associates Corp acquired a new position in EMCOR Group during the 1st quarter valued at $36,000.
-Quantbot Technologies LP bought a new position in EMCOR Group in the first quarter worth $42,000.
-Eagle Bay Advisors LLC acquired a new stake in EMCOR Group during the second quarter worth $58,000.
-Engine Capital Management LP bought a new stake in EMCOR Group in the 1st quarter valued at $67,000.
+A number of other large investors also recently added to or reduced their stakes in the stock.
+Van ECK Associates Corp bought a new stake in shares of EMCOR Group during the first quarter valued at approximately $36,000.
+Quantbot Technologies LP acquired a new stake in EMCOR Group during the first quarter worth $42,000.
+Eagle Bay Advisors LLC bought a new stake in EMCOR Group in the 2nd quarter valued at $58,000.
+Engine Capital Management LP acquired a new position in shares of EMCOR Group in the 1st quarter valued at $67,000.
 Finally, Harvest Fund Management Co.
-Ltd acquired a new position in shares of EMCOR Group in the 1st quarter valued at $75,000.
+Ltd bought a new position in shares of EMCOR Group during the 1st quarter worth about $75,000.
 Hedge funds and other institutional investors own 89.43% of the company’s stock.

-Several research firms recently issued reports on EME.
-DA Davidson increased their price target on shares of EMCOR Group from $115.00 to $125.00 and gave the stock a “neutral” rating in a research report on Friday, July 30th.
+Several brokerages have recently commented on EME.
+DA Davidson boosted their target price on shares of EMCOR Group from $115.00 to $125.00 and gave the company a “neutral” rating in a research note on Friday, July 30th.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded shares of EMCOR Group from a “buy” rating to a “hold” rating and set a $132.00 target price on the stock. in a research note on Friday, June 25th.
+Zacks Investment Research cut EMCOR Group from a “buy” rating to a “hold” rating and set a $132.00 price target for the company. in a report on Friday, June 25th.

 EMCOR Group (NYSE:EME) last announced its earnings results on Thursday, July 29th.
 The construction company reported $1.78 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.58 by $0.20.
 EMCOR Group had a net margin of 3.50% and a return on equity of 18.46%.
 As a group, equities research analysts forecast that EMCOR Group, Inc. will post 7 earnings per share for the current year.